tsukasaroot/longvinter-modtools/README.md

 # longvinter-modtools
 Application to automatically install and handle updates of mods

-Doc to come when stable release will be done
+Doc to come when stable release will be done (selfupdate functionality is broken)

 Install the software in : steamapps\Longvinter